flaviojaf21/dio-inter-backend/README.md

 Copyright :copyright:2021 - Full Backend Application in Node

-Feito por Flavio Ferreira 👋🏽 [Contato!](https://www.linkedin.com/in/flaviojaf21/)
+Made by Flavio Ferreira 👋🏽 [Contact!](https://www.linkedin.com/in/flaviojaf21/)

 Reference of the project DIO [^1]